cct823/Flask-Demo/README.md

 ## Basic Flask Application:

 I have provided all of the code to deploy an example Flask application.
 The purpose of this example app is to demonstrate the inner-working of a flask app, providing a reference for how the different files in the app interact with one another.
 In order to run the application, follow the instructions detailed below.
-We also provide instructions for how to deploy your webapp live on the internet via a temporary domain using software called pythonanywhere).
+We also provide instructions for how to deploy your webapp live on the internet via a website called **pythonanywhere**).

 ---
 ## Outcome of the Project